Prodigy Finance - December 13, 2018

 For many, the H-1B visa is the stepping stone between the OPT extension on the F-1 visa and Green Card status.

-There are a limited number of H-1B visas issued.
-The current cap is set at 65,000 new visas annually.
+The current cap of new H-1B visas issued is set at 65,000 annually.
 In addition, another 20,000 visas are available for internationals who obtained their master’s degree in the United States from accredited institutions.

 Both sets operate on a random lottery system, beginning with the visas reserved for those holding US master’s degrees.
 Anyone from this group who isn’t awarded an H-1B visa during this round of selection automatically flows into the second round.